DENNIS L. MAMMANA

 HOW TO PHOTOGRAPH A METEOR SHOWER

-Find a location far from city lights, set up your camera on the tripod and aim it toward the sky.
-Since we have no idea where a meteor might fall, it's always best to aim your camera about 45 degrees away from the shower's radiant (the constellation for which it's named), and about 45 degrees above the horizon).
+Find a location far from city lights, set up your camera on the tripod, set the lens to manual focus and focus on infinity, turn off the image stabilization (IS or VR) and aim the camera toward the sky.
+Since one has no idea where a meteor might fall, it's always best to aim your camera about 45 degrees away from the shower's radiant (the constellation for which the meteor shower is named), and about 45 degrees above the horizon.
+The best times are usually during the hours before dawn when meteors can appear more plentiful.

 — Dennis Mammana